1. The Harmony and Tension Between Faith and Reason

 St. John and the Synthesis of Christian Theology with Greek Philosophy

 Where Paul failed, St. John the Apostle succeeded.In chapter 1 of his Gospel, John explained who Jesus was metaphysically, focusing on philosophy and metaphysics, rather than discussing his historical identity.
 When John said in his Gospel, “In the beginning was the Logos,” he brought faith and reason together.6 For the word Logos (translated “Word” in English) was a Greek philosophical word brimming with meaning.
 To the Greeks, the word Logos was the universal ordering principle of the universe.
 It had rich layers of meaning.
 Unfortunately, there is no equivalent word in English.
 “Word” is the best we have and it fails to adequately capture the meaning of the Greek word Logos.
-For a complete exposition of what the term “logos” meant to the Greeks, please see the following posts 32-37.
+For a complete exposition of what the term “logos” meant to the Greeks, please see the following posts 32-37 in this blog.

 E. Michael Jones, the author of Logos Rising, states that when John used the Greek term Logos, he baptized philosophy.
 He thus sanctified Greek philosophy for use in Christian theology, bringing the two together.7 It wouldn’t be long before the church fathers started borrowing terms from Greek philosophy and language in order to attempt to explain different aspects of Christian theology, such as the Trinitarian nature of God, the nature of Christ, the identity of Mary, and so forth.
 During what was called the Patristic Era, the Christian Church developed its foundational theology.8 The Patristic Period, starting around 100 AD, included seven church councils spanning from the first council of Nicaea in 325 and ending with the second council of Nicaea in 787.